PICUM has a three layer structure consisting of a Secretariat, Executive Committee and General Assembly.

 - The General Assembly

 PICUM is a network of individuals and organisations supporting undocumented migrants in Europe.
-As such PICUM’s membership has a double structure: Ordinary Members (individuals) and Affiliated Members (organisations).
-PICUM's Annual General Assembly provides a forum in which ordinary members vote on important issues concerning the operation and future planning of the organisation.
+As such PICUM’s membership has a double structure: Individual Members and Platform Members (organisations).
+PICUM's Annual General Assembly provides a forum in which Platform members vote on important issues concerning the operation and future planning of the organisation.

 For further information on PICUM’s members, click here.